Skip to content

 • Mindfulness for Health

-Both of our Mindfulness Programmes are taught and practiced in small groups, with 2 therapists who are also qualified Mindfulness Teachers.
+Both of our mindfulness programmes are taught and practised in small groups, with 2 therapists who are also qualified mindfulness teachers.

 What happens in a Mindfulness group?